 You are invited to join online discussion forums to debate current issues relevant to the module content.
 We also encourage you to form study groups where convenient.

-Teaching practice is work-based and conducted entirely in a school or other educational institution that you have secured a placement at or are currently working at.
+Teaching practice is work-based and conducted entirely in a school you have secured a placement at or are currently working at.
 This is supported by a school-based mentor and university staff.
+A total of 120 days is required in school.

 We assess both the theoretical and practical elements of the course.
 You will be assessed through written assignments, a profile of evidence of teaching standards and observed teaching.